 Tips for Breastfeeding Twins

-Your babies will have distinct feeding personalities.
+It’s important to realize that your breastfeeding twins may have different and distinct feeding personalities.
 One is probably bigger than the other, and one may want to nurse more often than the other.
 As the babies become more adept at latching on it will be easier to nurse them at the same time, at least for some feedings.
 (Feeding on both breasts at the same time will really boost your prolactin levels.)
 At times, you may want to encourage the less-demanding baby, or the one who is not very hungry yet, to nurse at the same time as his sibling, especially at night so that you can get some rest.
 There will be other times when you want to give each baby individual attention at the breast.

 Mothers of twins need lots of pillows for everyone to be comfortable.
-A special nursing pillow that fits around your lap is a big help when there are two babies and you have only two hands.
+When breastfeeding twins, a special nursing pillow that fits around your lap is a big help when there are two babies and you have only two hands.
 A nursing stool, or something else under your feet, will help raise your lap to better contain the babies.
-Try these positions:
+Try these positions for breastfeeding twins:

 - Double cradle hold.
 Each baby lies in the crook of your elbow on their sides so they are facing toward the breast.
 Their bodies criss-cross in your lap.
 Use pillows under your elbows for support.